Compute

 • For custom characters, enter 1 to 10 characters, each as an independent delimiter.

-• For custom character string, enter 1 to 30 characters as one whole delimiter.
+• For a custom string, enter 1 to 30 characters as one whole delimiter.

 1. Extract fields.
 Extract fields from the log event.
 Extracted fields are shown with their example values.